-Despite all the predictions that email would eventually be replaced by something better, that just doesn’t seem to be happening.
-No matter how hard companies like Slack and others try to kill it off, email keeps winning.
+Despite predictions that email would eventually be replaced by something better, that just doesn’t seem to be happening.
+No matter how hard companies like Slack try to kill it off, email keeps winning.

 The best way to manage the daily deluge is to get some digital elves to assist in powering through those tasks.
-With third-party inbox plugins, you can get some help with writing better emails, creating a better system to keep in touch with your contacts, and saving those essential messages for quick retrieval.
+With third-party inbox plugins, you can get some help with writing better emails, improving the system you use to keep in touch with your contacts and saving essential messages for quick retrieval.

-Popular business email clients Gmail and Outlook have an extensive inventory of plugins that are ready to jump right in and get to work.
-If you want to email smarter and spend less time at it, here are five solid options to check out.
+There are many plugins for Gmail and Outlook that can help you with these tasks.
+If you want to email smarter and spend less time doing it, here are 10 solid options to check out.

-This one’s exclusively for Gmail, and it offers a 21st century version of what was once known as a tickler file – a file folder where you put the stuff that you needed to get back to.
-FollowUp.cc will pull up previous messages, let you add in notes about contacts, and schedule nudges to keep in touch with others.
+This one’s exclusively for Gmail, and it offers a 21st-century version of what was once known as a tickler file – a file folder where you put the stuff you need to get back to.
+FollowUp.cc lets you pull up old messages, add notes about contacts and schedule nudges to keep in touch with others.

-After the 14-day trial, you’ll need to pony up for a subscription plan starting at $18 per month.
+After the 14-day trial, you’ll need to pony up for a subscription plan, which starts at $18 per month.
 There’s also an edition that integrates with Salesforce data, though that’s priced at $40 monthly.
-There’s a deep amount of integration with the popular CRM software, so if your company is a heavy user of Salesforce services, it may be worth looking at.
+There’s deep integration with the popular CRM software, so if your company is a heavy user of Salesforce services, FollowUp.cc may be worth a look.

 3. Just Not Sorry

-The world of business requires that you use confident language, even if that’s not exactly how you’re feeling.
-This handy Chrome extension (Gmail only) called Just Not Sorry aims to help you do that.
+The business world requires that you use https://www.businessnewsdaily.com, even if that’s not exactly how you’re feeling.
+This handy Chrome extension (Gmail only), called Just Not Sorry, aims to help you do that.
 Phrases like “I just wanted to know” and “sorry about that” are flagged so you can avoid using them in your messages.
 You might be surprised at how often such phrases can creep into your language, and this app helps you banish them.

-Evernote makes a plugin for Outlook, and another for Chrome that will perform this same function with Gmail.
+Evernote makes a plugin for Outlook, as well as another for Chrome that will perform this same function with Gmail.
 Once you save a message, you can add it to a notebook, tag it and throw in a few notes for yourself.

 The process of printing out, scanning and returning a document that needs to be signed feels like it belongs in the last decade.
 DocuSign is a workable solution.
 There’s a plugin for both Gmail and Outlook that allows you to add your digital signature to a document without the need to fire up the printer.

 The plugins streamline the process so you can both send and receive such file types.
-Sending out files will require one of the company’s monthly plans, but it could be a worthwhile value for those in real estate or other industries that require a lot of authorization.
+Sending files requires one of the company’s monthly plans, but it could be worth it for those in real estate or other industries that require a lot of authorization.